Skip to main content

-Our Library provides all of our gems with access to an independent learning space, an area to access both physical and digital learning resources to support their educational journey – as well as offer an environment in which to relax and socialise, to play and engage the imagination, where countless stories exist and knowledge resides.
+Our Library is currently under refurbishment, when completed in 2025 it will provide all of our students with access to an independent learning space, an area to access both physical and digital learning resources to support their educational journey – as well as offer an environment in which to relax and socialise, to play and engage the imagination, where countless stories exist and knowledge resides.

 The Library provides a range of contemporary and classic literature (including our CORE Canon) – there is something for everyone!